lexnederbragt/MBV3070-H19/1_Data_Types.md

 ```
 ## Finding out more

-All python data types like lists, strings and dictionaries have help documentation available in the interpreter.
+All python data types like lists, strings and dictionaries have help documentation available.
 Try typing in

 ```Python
 help(dict)